xmusphlkg/CNIDS/Readme.md

   e. `test_mail`: Whether to display the test content in email.
 Default: `True`.

+  f. `send_mail`: Whether to send email.
+Default: `True`.

-  f. `update_info`: Whether to display the update information of each disease in the repository.
+  g. `update_info`: Whether to display the update information of each disease in the repository.
 Default: `False`.

 4. Run Github Action.